tm-a-t/telegram-bot-handbook/en/papercraft-opened.md

 editLink: false
 ---

-# Welcome to Papercraft
+# Introducing Papercraft

-three things under one name
+Now, the three things under one name

-## Book
+## Papercraft Book

+Formerly known as Telegram Bot Handbook,

 renamed and reworked

 changelist

-## Framework
+## Papercraft Framework

-description
+Brand new framework for developing bots with Telegram API!

 ## TGPy

 fun thing

+## Final words

+Many asked: Vitepress.
+Love how carefully designed it is.